jonas1ara/Numerical-methods-fs/README.md

 ## Methods

+### Bisection Method

+- Another technique to find roots of equations, especially useful when working with continuous functions on closed intervals.

+### Newton-Raphson Method

+- Used to find roots of nonlinear equations.
+It is a popular technique for solving optimization problems.

 ### Numerical differentation

 - Numerical differentiation is a technique used to approximate the derivative of a function at a specific point by employing finite differences.

+### Numerical integration (Rectangle rule)

+- The rectangle rule is the simplest method of approximating the value of a definite integral.
+It approximates the region under the graph of the function `f(x)` as a single rectangle.

+### Numerical integration (Trapezoidal rule)

+- The trapezoidal rule is a technique for approximating the definite integral.
+It approximates the region under the graph of the function `f(x)` as a trapezoid and calculating its area.

+### Numerical integration (Simpson's rule)

+- Simpson's rule is a technique for approximating the definite integral.
+It approximates the region under the graph of the function `f(x)` as a series of parabolic curves and calculating their areas.

+### Jacobi Method

+- Iterative methods for solving systems of linear equations.

-### Newton-Raphson Method
+### Gauss-Seidel Method

+- Iterative methods for solving systems of linear equations.

+### Gaussian Elimination

-- Used to find roots of nonlinear equations.
+- Used to solve systems of linear equations, especially useful for large matrices.

-### Bisection Method
+### LU Decomposition

-- Another technique to find roots of equations, especially useful when working with continuous functions on closed intervals.
+- Used to solve systems of linear equations, especially useful for large matrices.

+### Euler's Method

+- Used to solve ordinary differential equations, which model changes in variables over time.

+### Runge-Kutta Methods

+- A family of methods for solving ordinary differential equations and systems of differential equations.

 ### Interpolation and Regression

 - Techniques to estimate intermediate values between known data points (interpolation) or to fit a curve to a dataset (regression).

-### Euler's Method and Runge-Kutta Methods

-- Used to solve ordinary differential equations, which model changes in variables over time.

-### LU Decomposition

-- Used to solve systems of linear equations, especially useful for large matrices.

-### Jacobi Method and Gauss-Seidel Method

-- Iterative methods for solving systems of linear equations.

 ### Singular Value Decomposition (SVD)